Jonathant4242/Hello_World/README.md

 ## Future Work

-The following items I plan to fix, improve, and/or add to this project in the future:
-1.Add more CSS styling
+1. Add more CSS styling
-2.Add images of Chile
+2. Add images of Chile